African clawed frog: Thyroid

 The effects of provocation of T hormone release are broadly differentiated by where it starts: If centrally, within the mediobasal hypothalamus, then it stimulates seasonal testicular growth; if peripherally, then testicular regression and cold-season thermogenesis.

 These observations are regarded as widely applicable across vertebrate thyroid systems.

 Lipidomics

-The lipidomics of Xenopus oocytes has been studied by Tian et al 2014 and Phan et al 2015.
+The lipidomics of Xenopus oocytes have been studied by Tian et al 2014 and Phan et al 2015.

+Epigenetic aging

+In X. laevis, epigenetic methylation changes in neural-developmental genes associated with aging are analogous to aging related epigenetic changes in mammalian species.
+This finding suggests that, during their evolutionary divergence, patterns of epigenetic changes in neural-development genes during aging have been conserved between frogs and mammals C.

 In the wild

 In the wild, X. laevis are native to wetlands, ponds, and lakes across arid/semiarid regions of Sub-Saharan Africa.
 X. laevis and X. muelleri occur along the western boundary of the Great African Rift.
 The people of the sub-Saharan are generally very familiar with this frog, and some cultures use it as a source of protein, an aphrodisiac, or as fertility medicine.
 Two historic outbreaks of priapism have been linked to consumption of frog legs from frogs that ate insects containing cantharidin.

+African clawed frogs in the wild are found at higher densities in artificial water bodies, such as ponds, dams and irrigation canals, rather than in natural lagoons or streams or rivers.
+There is no evidence of predation on native anurans, but rather on their own larvae.
+They face predation from native birds.

+Cause of concerns from African clawed frogs include reaching both lower and higher altitudes than formerly estimated, and being able to migrate overland to colonise other water bodies, causing ecological disruption and spreading diseases.

 X. laevis in the wild are commonly infected by various parasites, including monogeneans in the urinary bladder.